bimalka98/Digital-Signal-Processing/README.md

 6. Change the directory to: `C:\Python38\ai\Scripts`

-7.Activate the ai environment: `activate ai`
+7. Activate the ai environment: `activate ai`

 8. Then install the required packages